trailofbits/ceo/README.md

 Every time our CRS performs an action with a fixed amount of resources (time or memory), there is one of these results:

-* r0: it fails to start.
-* r1: it produces no additional test cases.
+* r0: it fails to start or it produces no new test cases.
-* r2: it produces additional test cases.
+* r1: it produces additional test cases.
-* r3: it finds a valuable test case (e.g, a crash).
+* r2: it finds a valuable test case (e.g, a crash).

 CEO aims to predict the techinque (and parameters) we should use in a test case to obtain the desire result.
 It is illustrated in this overview diagram: